List of Digimon Adventure characters: Daemon Corps

-MarineDevimon is a squid/devil-like Demon Digimon with ink-based attacks.
+MarineDevimon is an aquatic devil/squid-themed Demon Digimon with ink-based attacks.
 In Adventure 02, MarineDevimon is a member of the Daemon Corps who first appeared to menace a cruise ship on which a wedding was taking place.
 He first fights Angemon and Submarimon with no problems, but retreats when Zudomon appears.
 When he resurfaces in order to take Ken from Yukio Oikawa, MarineDevimon is finally destroyed by Shakkoumon.
 In the 2020 Adventure series, MarineDevimon was a fragment of Millenniummon.
 It was defeated by Angewomon.